 The programmes of the Institute are thus nourished through the civil society as a whole.
 But the IST is also positioning itself as a platform of expression and activity for intellectual and creative milieus already in place : researchers and university professors, journalists, critics and literary editors, as well as for cultural and intellectual associations in all their diversity.
 Especially, the IST wishes to put forward contemporary artists and writers, who would invite the co-learners to revisit the great authors of our cultures through their creative eye.
 Thus, reading and writing rejoin one another : behind the work of creation appears always a profound engagement with literary and philosophical legacies, and in turn the study encourages each learner to enter into a creative initiative.
 By favouring programmes in small groups, the Institute permits such an encounter of sensibilities.
 The exploration and learning process is thus dynamic and interactive, while remaining focused on the text studied.

 TOWARDS THE INTERNATIONAL

 The cooperative approach of the Institute spreads out literally without physical borders.
 Developed in Delhi in 2017, it is marked by an international vocation, in the wish to gather in one space a multiplicity of voices from all literary and philosophical cultures.
-The ICET is the central structure and the interface for the French and francophone audience, while IST is its anglophone counterpart.
 Some of the courses and programmes are already offered in French and in English, and, upon individual initiatives, the Institute will be open to the elaboration of programmes in other languages.
 The programmes take place through videoconference, in order to welcome all interested participants, regardless of their geographical location.

 for the Study of Texts